-Scriptures that reference this subject are not always clear.
-In 1Corinthians, we find the Apostle Paul referencing these words in the midst of a discussion on speaking in tongues, giving 'revelations' in church, etc.
+Scriptures that reference prophets and prophecy are not always clear.
+In 1Corinthians, we find the Apostle Paul referencing these words in the midst of a discussion on speaking in tongues, giving 'revelations' in church, and so on.

 It is widely understood that prophesying does not necessarily mean predicting the future, but it can mean speaking with inspiration, as a sermon can be, when God genuinely inspires it.
 Godly instruction in Christian living would then be the essence of that prophesying, rather than a prediction for the future.

-In likely the most authoritative chapter in the matter of prophecy, Apostle Paul addresses the subject of spiritual gifts of which prophecy is just one of MANY OTHERS - it is not the only gift God gives nor even the most important of all the gifts:
+In likely the most authoritative chapter in the matter of prophecy, Apostle Paul addresses the subject of spiritual gifts of which prophecy is just one of MANY OTHERS.
+He makes it clear it is not the only gift God gives nor the most important one (1Corinthians 12:7 - 11, 29 - 31).